vorce/forvillelser/posts/2018-12-30T12:39:52Z-on-designing-data-intensive-applications.md

 Think about your system holistically: correctness, behaviour in face of network partitions, observability, traceability, auditability.
 Think about how the system affects users and non-users.
 Think about data as a potentially hazardous asset.

+This is a book I recommend all developers read.